computational-thinking-4-business/computational-thinking-4-business.github.io/turtles.md

 draw_spirals(turtle1_data, turtle2_data)
 ```

+{: .important-title}
+> Lesson Colab Notebook
+>
+> The interactive notebook version of this code is available on the course [GitHub Repository](https://github.com/computational-thinking-4-business/computational-thinking-4-business.github.io/tree/main/notebooks).

 **Connecting to Foundational Concepts:**

 * **Decomposition:** We broke down the original code into smaller, more manageable functions (`create_turtle`, `draw_spirals`, `draw_spiral`).
 This made the code easier to understand, test, and modify.